so-po/OOAD_Project_2026/README.md

 # TODO:

 **MVP:**
-- [ ] Logic: Figure out why GameController thread only works when printing text. (???)
+- [ ] Logic & UI: Make UI grid cells dynamically editable instead of hard-coded
 - [ ] UI: Create an actual grid UI
-- [ ] Design: Create a wrapper for the ConwayGame, GameController and GameViewer
 - [ ] Logic: Add different types of creatures to the grid
 - [ ] UI: Make the grid UI able to display different types of creatures (e.g., with different colors)
+- [ ] Logic: Figure out why GameController thread only works when printing text. (???)

+- [X] ~~Design: Create a wrapper for the ConwayGame, GameController and GameViewer~~

 **Stretch Goals:**
 - [ ] Logic: Make different types of creatures handle neighbour alive/dead counting differently (i.e., does the creature consider alive creatures of other types to be 'alive' or 'dead'?)